Table of contents

 Cold emailing is one of the most effective methods for driving new interest in a startup.
 In fact, here at LeadLoft we used our own cold email software to drive an interest rate of 30% for every lead contacted since our creation.
 If you're interested in learning how we do it, speak with our team.

 You are undoubtedly very aware of the dreaded cold call.
 Although cold calls are despised by most sales teams, it is still one of the most effective tools in generating interest for a product or service.
 The reason cold calling is so powerful is it's an underused direct channel to your buyer.
 Leaving a message or having a conversation is a powerful tool and when paired with ads and cold emails, that "cold" call will begin to feel warm.
-Nowadays you'll commonly hear cold calling teams refer to their approach as ABM or account based marketing.
+Nowadays you'll commonly hear cold calling teams use a variety of outreach tactics along with cold calls.
+This approach is now referred to as ABM or account based marketing.

 Media buying is exactly what it sounds like, the buying of ad space.
-This can refer to digital ads, tv commercials, billboards, it could even refer to branded space on a urinal cake.
-But unless you're at a large corporation or consumer focused company, you'll generally hear marketers use "media buying" to describe the act of buying digital ad space via facebook, google, and other online ad platforms.
+This can refer to digital ads, tv commercials, billboards, it can even refer to branded space on a urinal cake.
+But unless you're at a large corporation or consumer focused company, you'll generally hear marketers use "media buying" to describe the act of buying digital ad space via Facebook, Google, LinkedIn, and other online ad platforms.